Takeaways from the Supreme Court arguments over whether Trump is ineligible to be president again - WTOP News

 If the court takes the Griffin’s case route, the justices could say it’s up to Congress to draw up new procedures to implement Section 3.
 That would likely kill all Section 3 challenges for the foreseeable future because a divided Congress is unlikely to accomplish that anytime soon.

-But Justice Amy Coney Barrett raised an unsettling possibility in her questioning of Trump’s lawyeer, Jonathan Mitchell.
+But Justice Amy Coney Barrett raised an unsettling possibility in her questioning of Trump’s lawyer, Jonathan Mitchell.

 Mitchell said he thought that would be legal, implying Congress could potentially remove Trump, or another president, from office.